A GUIDE TO THE COST OF LIVING IN BERLIN IN 2023

 Why have I listed healthcare as a cost of living?
 Although many people don’t think twice about healthcare costs because it’s deducted from their monthly salary, we’ve explicitly included it here for people coming outside of the European Union.
 For example, if you’re Canadian like me, you won’t be used to seeing such a massive deduction from your monthly salary.
 I’m telling you in advance so you won’t be surprised when you get that first pay cheque.
 I also list it here so that freelancers are aware they have to pay out of pocket and assume the costs themselves.

-3) Electricity: €40 per month
+3) Electricity: €38 per month

-Electricity prices in Germany are among the highest in the world and are expected to remain high during the energy crisis.
+I’m a happy new customer with Ostrom and currently pay €38 per month.
+Electricity prices in Germany are also among the highest in the world.
 We suggest shopping around and seeing what deals you can get from providers on CHECK24.

 Recommended reading: Our tips about how to save energy (and money!) in Germany.